A Farm House (Agriturismo)

 A different place to stay in Tuscany…

 The dream home restoration project of a Wall Street Trader and an Artist, Siena House is a real home restored for year round luxury in Tuscany.
 Space & light were the priority, but also authenticity; preserving all of the real Tuscan details inside and maintaining the outside as it was to leave the property with the feel that it had not been touched.
-Following 5 years of planning & restoration two true suites and a couple of ensuite bedrooms were created despite all the space available – and the building restored into a discreetly state-of-the-art property.
+Following 5 years of planning & restoration the building restored into a discreetly state-of-the-art property.

 Huge interior spaces on first and ground floors along with the third floor tower and viewing platform offer weatherproof comfort, real retreat and total relax.

-All bedrooms have comfortable seating, a good sized table or desk, and great views – even in the bathrooms.
+All bedrooms have great views – even in the bathrooms.
 All rooms have independently controlled A/C and integrated Mosquito Screens (that’s what the little black cord is in the images above and below).